-The purchasing power parity indicator, also known as the PPP, is one of the most important long-term indicators in forex trading, explains Konstantin Rabin of MiltonPrime Brokerage.
+The purchasing power parity indicator, also known as the PPP is one of the most important long term indicators in Forex trading, states Konstantin Rabin of Finance Makers.

-The ability to measure the relative undervaluation or overvaluation of securities is an important asset in the market.
-For example, one of the most frequently used measures in the stock market is the price-to-earnings ratio, also known as the P/E ratio.
+The fact of the matter is that the ability to measure the relative undervaluation or overvaluation of securities is an important asset in the market.
+For example, one of the most frequently used measures in the stock market is the price to earnings ratio, also known as the P/E ratio.
 This indicator is frequently used by investors and commentators to identify the relative valuations of different stocks.

 At the same time, many traders are looking for those currencies which trade below the PPP level, since they are deemed to be undervalued and are likely to experience some degree of appreciation in the future.

-There is no one universally accepted method of measuring PPP indicators.
-Instead, there are different PPP measurements, which are published by several different organizations.
+Here it is worth mentioning that there is no one universally accepted method of measuring PPP indicators.
+Instead, there are different PPP measurements, which are published by a number of different organizations.
 One of the most popular PPP measurements is published by the Organization for Economic Cooperation and Development, also known as the OECD.
 They prepared their reports by comparing the prices of thousands of goods and services between two countries.
 The report is updated on an annual basis.

 Purchasing Power Parity Indicator in Action

 So how does the purchasing power parity indicator work in practice?
 Well, in order to respond to this question, we can take a look at the number of practical examples.
-To better illustrate one of those examples we can take a look at this weekly GBP/USD chart:
+In order to better illustrate one of those examples, we can take a look at this weekly GBP/USD chart:

 What happened here was that in June 2008, when the pair was still trading near $2.00 level, The Economist released a fresh report, according to which, the PPP level for the GBP/USD pair was at the $1.56 level.
 This means that according to the purchasing power parity indicator, by that time the British pound was significantly overvalued against the US dollar.

-Here it is worth mentioning that the cases of sharp corrections due to PPP overvaluations is not strictly limited to the GBP/USD pair.
-Here we can take a look at yet another example of such scenario, by checking this weekly USD/NOK chart:
+Here it is worth mentioning that the cases of sharp corrections due to PPP overvaluatons is not strictly limited to the GBP/USD pair.
+We can take a look at yet another example of such scenario, by checking this weekly USD/NOK chart:

 So, as we can see from both of those examples, the undervalued currency eventually managed to make some substantial gains, before it reached the PPP level.